congnghia0609/solidity-tour/README.md

         delete x; // sets x to 0, does not affect data delete data; // sets data to 0, does not affect x uint[] storage y = dataArray;
-        delete dataArray; // this sets dataArray.length to zero, but as uint[] is a
+        delete dataArray; // this sets dataArray.length to zero, but as
-        // complex object, also y is affected which is an alias to the storage object
+        // uint[] is a complex object, also y is affected which is an
-        // On the other hand: "delete y" is not valid, as assignments to local variables
+        // alias to the storage object.
+On the other hand: "delete y"
+        // is not valid, as assignments to local variables referencing
-        // referencing storage objects can only be made from existing storage objects. assert(y.length == 0);
+        // storage objects can only be made from existing storage objects. assert(y.length == 0);
     }
 }